-A service assessment and rating visit is an opportunity to demonstrate the strengths of your service and seek useful feedback.
+A service assessment and rating visit is an opportunity to demonstrate the strengths of your service and seek user feedback.
 It is important to be able to articulate your achievements and practices effectively.
-Here are a few tips for discussing practices that can stand you and your educators in good stead during your next assessment and rating visit.
+The following article provides information on Supporting Educators During The Assessment and Rating Process, Providing Opportunites For Articulation, Using The Right Langauge, Reflecting On Practice and more.

 The deeper your educators’ familiarity with approved learning outcomes and methods, the better they will be able to discuss how their own practice is meeting standards.
 Support your educators to gain a thorough understanding of the NQS, the relevant Approved Learning Framework/s and your Quality Improvement Plan.
 Hold regular meetings, reflective sessions and, if relevant, professional development workshops to discuss these topics.